7Pixels (7PXS) One Day Volume Tops $3.44

-7Pixels (7PXS) traded up 0% against the U.S. dollar during the one day period ending at 9:00 AM ET on December 24th.
-In the last week, 7Pixels has traded 0.2% higher against the U.S. dollar.
-7Pixels has a total market capitalization of $2.08 million and $3.44 worth of 7Pixels was traded on exchanges in the last 24 hours.
-One 7Pixels token can now be bought for about $0.13 or 0.00000292 BTC on exchanges.
+7Pixels (7PXS) traded 0% higher against the US dollar during the one day period ending at 9:00 AM Eastern on December 24th.
+One 7Pixels token can now be purchased for $0.13 or 0.00000292 BTC on popular cryptocurrency exchanges.
+7Pixels has a total market capitalization of $2.08 million and approximately $3.44 worth of 7Pixels was traded on exchanges in the last 24 hours.
+During the last week, 7Pixels has traded up 0.2% against the US dollar.

 - KILT Protocol (KILT) traded 37.5% higher against the dollar and now trades at $0.48 or 0.00001096 BTC.